-If circumstances have occurred since filing the RIT Financial Aid Application, please complete a 2024-2025 appeal form available at https://join.rit.edu/register/finaid_appeal.
+If circumstances have occurred since filing your RIT Financial Aid application, please complete a 2025-2026 appeal form available at https://join.rit.edu/register/finaid_appeal.
 This document assists us in determining if any change in your current financial aid is possible.

-Revision of Aid Offers
+Revision of Aid

 The Office of Financial Aid and Scholarships reserves the right to revise your aid according to federal, state, and institutional policies and regulations.
-Your aid may be revised when when we receive your 2024-2025 FAFSA if there are changes from the information reported in the RIT Financial Aid Application and/or when you receive additional assistance (i.e., tuition remission, employee tuition support, vocational rehabilitation support, veterans benefits, etc.).
-Other aid offers you receive that do not include renewability information will be assumed to be non-renewable until we are notified that the aid is renewable.
-The total value of your reported outside aid will be disbursed your first term enrollment at RIT unless the donor specifies otherwise.
+Your aid may be revised after we receive your 2025-2026 FAFSA if there are changes from the information reported in the RIT Financial Aid Application and/or if you receive additional assistance (i.e., tuition remission, employee tuition support, vocational rehabilitation support, veterans benefits, etc.).
+Other individual aid items you receive that do not include renewability information will be assumed to be non-renewable until we are notified that the aid is renewable.
+The total value of your reported outside aid will be disbursed your first term of enrollment at RIT unless the donor specifies otherwise.

 The sum of all scholarships and grants (including VR support) cannot exceed the Estimated Cost of Attendance.
-We will verify the accuracy of information reported on the RIT Financial Aid Application with the information in your completed 2024-2025 FAFSA.
+We will verify the accuracy of information reported on your RIT Financial Aid Application with the information in your completed 2025-2026 FAFSA.
 Please note that your aid eligibility may change after this comparison.
-You will receive an email with instructions on how to view your official aid offer.
+You will receive an email with instructions on how to view your confirmed aid offer.